Need to Double Up on Your Business’ Doors? You Have Options

 Types of Double Doors for Commercial Use

-There are several common components of exterior and interior double doors, whether made of steel, wood, or aluminum and glass:
+There are several common components of exterior and interior double doors:

 • They may have one active leaf with a keyed lock and one inactive leaf, or two active leaves.
 Typically, locking the active leaf keeps both leaves from being opened.